aiman-al-masoud/image_quality_assessment/README.md

 ***

-Be VERY CAREFUL when you push anything to this repo, as the WEBHOOK THAT AUTOMATICALLY REFRESHES THE SERVER may be active at any time.
+**Be VERY CAREFUL when you push anything to this repo, as the WEBHOOK THAT AUTOMATICALLY REFRESHES THE SERVER may be active at any time.**

 ***

+## Other

 <details>
   <summary><b><strong>IMPORTANT NOTICE (about flask, please read it)</strong></b></summary>